 Jump to the content of the page

-The zero-span tensile test provides information on the fiber strength of paper and is performed to TAPPI T 231.
 A tensile load is applied to a test strip with a grip-to-grip separation approaching zero.
 This causes most of the load to be applied to the cellulose fibers and less to the total fabric of the paper.
+The zero-span tensile strength, together with the tensile strength measured to TAPPI T494, ASTM D828, or ISO 1924 is useful, to optimize fiber processing methods and maximize the use of fiber sources such as recycled fibers to achieve the highest possible quality of the final paper or cardboard product.

 • The exact position of the two specimen grip units relative to each other must first be set (once only) with reference to angular position and horizontal position.
 A mechanical add-on kit is available for this.

-We will be happy to discuss your needs.
+We look forward to discussing your needs.

 Contact us